CoolProp/CoolProp/Web/develop/documentation.rst

  - Use the ``Per User`` installation (vice installing for all users).
 This will allow the installation of python packages without having to open a window with administrative privileges.
 Windows (8, 8.1, and 10) does a "lock-down" of the ``Program Files`` directories such that they can only be modified with administrative privileges.

- - Choose Python version 2.7.x
+ - Choose Python version 2.7.x or 3.6.x

  - Add Anaconda to the path.
 This will ensure that the Anaconda/python commands (like Conda) are available from any command window.